The Thinking Skills Assessment (TSA) is an aptitude test taken by students who are applying to certain courses at Oxford.

-The TSA is considered by tutors alongside your grades (both achieved and predicted), Personal Statement, references, and interview, in order to determine whether you should get an offer.
+The TSA is considered by Admissions Tutors alongside your grades (both achieved and predicted), Personal Statement, references, and Interview, in order to determine whether you should get an offer.

-It isn’t uncommon to have the TSA referred to in your interview.
 You may be asked how you think the test went, or they may disclose your score to you.
-For Oxford, you may be asked about the content of the essay you wrote.
-It’s used to gain a better understanding of how you think.
+In Oxford Interviews, you may be asked about the content of the essay you wrote.
+It is used to gain a better understanding of how you think.

 How is the TSA scored?

-Section 1 is marked by a computer and scored on a scale of 1-100.
-Only around 10% of students score above 70.
+For the multiple-choice Section 1 candidates score one mark per question.
+This section is marked by the computer and scored on a scale of 1-100, only around 10% of applicants score above 70.

 The scores are calculated on the TSA scale to one decimal place.
 The scale is an estimate of the candidate’s ability, which makes scoring comparable by factoring in the question and overall test difficulty, using the Rasch statistical technique.